 35. Gingerbread House Decorating

 Honestly, who doesn’t love gingerbread houses?
 They’re cute, festive, and best of all, delicious.
 Turn this fun holiday decoration into a kids craft by setting up stations for candy, frosting, and other decorations.
-Find more details in our resource on gingerbread house decorating.

 36. Mason Jar Snow Globe